 You will normally attend university based sessions for two days a week; the rest of the time is spent on school placement.

 The course fees for 2020/2021 are as follows:

 You’ll get a bursary of £12,000 if you have a degree of 2:2 or above in any subject.

 You don’t have to apply for a bursary - if you’re eligible, you’ll automatically start receiving it once you begin your course.
 Find out about eligibility and how you’ll be paid.

 You may also be eligible for a loan while you study.

 Find out about financial support if you’re from outside the UK.

 The School Direct training programme is funded by tuition fees paid by the trainee.

 Further information is available here: https://www.brighton.ac.uk/courses/study/school-direct-tuition-and-school-direct-salaried.aspx#fees

-Minimum grade C in English language and mathematics.
+GCSEs (minimum grade C or grade 4) in at least English language and maths.
 In-house equivalence tests are available for suitable candidates.